biointec/columba/README.md

 ```

 For users that work directly with CMake, the only difference is that you must add `-DRUN_LENGTH_COMPRESSION=ON` to the CMake command.
-However, currently Columba RLC is not compatible with Windows as it requires SDSL.
+However, currently Columba RLC is not compatible with Windows as it requires SDSL-lite.

-If you have installed SDSL to a non-standard location, you can point CMake to the installation location by adding `-DSDSL_INCLUDE_DIR=<path-to-sdsl>/` and `-DSDSL_LIBRARY=<path-to-sdsl-lib>` to the CMake command.
+If you have installed SDSL-lite to a non-standard location, you can point CMake to the installation location by adding `-DSDSL_INCLUDE_DIR=<path-to-sdsl>/` and `-DSDSL_LIBRARY=<path-to-sdsl-lib>` to the CMake command.

-Currently, the build script does allow you to set the SDSL CMake installation directory.

 ### Installing Both Flavors